Chart Color Schemes

 Employment drivers in Woodridge are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Woodridge has a balanced workforce comprising white and blue collar jobs.
-Manufacturing and industrial sectors are prominent, with an unemployment rate of 14.5% as of June 2025.
+Woodridge has a balanced workforce with representation from both white and blue collar jobs.
+Manufacturing and industrial sectors are strongly represented in the area.

 Frequently Asked Questions - Employment